torquebox/torquebox.org/news/2011-01-30-weekend-update-january-edition.md

 and started slimming the binary distribution (45% smaller!) by restricting the gems and profiles we include.

-We tried the JRuby 1.6.0.CR1 release, and while it seemed to function within TorqueBox itself, it exhibited regressions with used with our [integration test harness](/news/2010/12/20/rspec-with-arquillian/).
+We tried the JRuby 1.6.0.CR1 release, and while it seemed to function within TorqueBox itself, it exhibited regressions when used with our [integration test harness](/news/2010/12/20/rspec-with-arquillian/).
 We eagerly await the 1.6.0.CR2 release from the JRuby team.

 ## Planning